-- 11. Type the Abbreviation for the agency to appear on the printed card. - 12.
-Select the correct Category from the list available (Federal, State, Commercial or Foreign). - 13.
-Enter the Dept Code, if you have one.
+- 10. Type the Abbreviation for the agency to appear on the printed card. - 11.
+Select the correct Category from the list available (Federal, State, Commercial or Foreign). - 12.
+Enter the Dept Code, if you have one. - 13.
+Type an Org.
+Identifier for the agency.
+This is the ID code of the applicant's organization.
+The value depends on the Category you specified.